 What’s the problem with all this fluffy messaging?
 The problem is that maybe there is no dream job out there.
 In fact, I would state most professionals I’ve encountered have never found their dream jobs.
 Don’t get me wrong, there are certainly some people who do.
 I’m afraid they are few and far between.

 So, if you are on the hunt, if your mission is to find that dream job, you may be searching for a while.
-The ideal job may not be out there like the external messages state.
-I’m not wanting to crush your soul or make you feel regretful, despite my sounding like a wicked person.
+The ideal job may not be out there.
+I’m not wanting to crush your soul or make you feel regret, despite my sounding like a pessimist.
 Rather, I’m offering a valuable truth that I wish someone would have shared with me.
 It is a legitimate possibility you’re looking for something that does not exist.

 Which naturally leads you to the next question: “Now what?”
-You suspect the next best thing may be to find a job that’s close enough to perfect … like a spouse or a house.
-It is a reasonable guess, but it is not the answer I have in mind.
+You suspect the next best thing may be to find a job that’s close enough to perfect.
+It is a reasonable and logical guess, but it is not the best long-term solution.